-Increasing interest rates usually tackles inflation by increasing the cost of borrowing to quell consumer demand.
+An increasing interest rate usually tackles inflation by increasing the cost of borrowing which can help to quell consumer demand.

 Recent reports from February minutes of the Monetary Policy Committee (MPC) state three of the nine members voted in favour of an increase in base rate.
 This has sparked some suggestions that interest rates will soon increase.
 I’m not convinced.